Billie Jean King: Battle of the Sexes

 Dubbed "the Battle of the Sexes", the Riggs–King match took place at the Houston Astrodome in Texas on September 20, 1973.
 The match garnered huge publicity.
 In front of 30,492 spectators and a television audience estimated at 50 million people (U.S.), and 90 million in 37 countries, 29-year-old King beat the 55-year-old Riggs 6–4, 6–3, 6–3.
-The match is considered a significant event in developing greater recognition and respect for women's tennis. as King said to author and photographer Lynn Gilbert in her book Particular Passions: Talks with Women who Have Shaped Our Times, "I thought it would set us back 50 years if I didn't win that match.
+The match is considered a significant event in developing greater recognition and respect for women's tennis.
+In an interview with author and photographer Lynn Gilbert for her book Particular Passions: Talks with Women who Have Shaped Our Times, King said "I thought it would set us back 50 years if I didn't win that match.
 It would ruin the women's tour and affect all women's self-esteem," and that "to beat a 55-year-old guy was no thrill for me.
 The thrill was exposing a lot of new people to tennis."